 Examinations are based on standard reading lists prepared and regularly updated by the faculty of each Section.
 Students will be given the MA lists for each Section when they begin their MA studies.
 Most importantly, students should regard comprehensive examinations as a process rather than an event: that is to say, each student must take responsibility for meeting a number of times with each professor involved with the examination, to consult about reading, content, and preparation.
 Current lists can be found in the appendices to this Handbook.

 Comps can be marked as satisfactory (pass), unsatisfactory (fail), or as pass with distinction, an honor awarded only to truly exceptional exams.
 The grade will be determined by committee consensus.
-When readers have submitted grades of “Pass” to the Department, the School of Arts and Sciences will be notified that the student has successfully completed this requirement.
+When readers have submitted grades of “Pass” to the Department, the College of Arts and Sciences will be notified that the student has successfully completed this requirement.
 If a student is judged by the examiners to have failed any portion of the MA comprehensive examination, he/she has the right to retake the examination (with the same readers but with different questions) once, and this would ordinarily be in the following semester; a student who fails one part of the MA comprehensive need re-take only that one part.

-Students are not allowed to sit for comprehensive examinations until all other degree requirements are met (or are in process), including the language requirement and the research papers (which must be submitted to the Director of Graduate Studies before sitting for exams).
+Students are not allowed to sit for comprehensive examinations until all other degree requirements are met (or are in process), including the language requirement and the research papers (which must be submitted to the Director of Graduate Studies in History before sitting for exams).

 Religion and Society in the Late Medieval and Early Modern World